chantelle-lingerie/sales/README.md

 }
 ```

-Let's have some simple checks:
+Let's do some simple checks:
 - We order one item - no promo, the total amount is just item price
-- We order 2 items - no promo, the total amount is the sum of items prices
+- We order 2 items - no promo, the total amount is the sum of item prices
-- We order 3 items - cheapest item discounted.
-For example, items prices are 5€, 5€ and 6€ - we have total amount 12€ (5€ + 1€ + 6€)
+- We order 3 items - cheapest item discounted. i.e. item prices are 5€, 5€ and 6€ - we have total amount 12€ (5€ + 1€ + 6€)
-- We order 6 items - 2 cheapest items discounted.
-For example, items prices are 5€, 5€, 5€, 4€, 4€ and 4€ - we have total amount 21€ (5€ + 5€ + 5€ + 4€ + 1€ + 1€)
+- We order 6 items - 2 cheapest items discounted. i.e. item prices are 5€, 5€, 5€, 4€, 4€ and 4€ - we have total amount 21€ (5€ + 5€ + 5€ + 4€ + 1€ + 1€)
 ```javascript
 // 1 item - no promo
 console.log(discountEvery3rdItem({